cdeitrick/Lolipop/README.md

 	                            For example, a value of 0.15 will use the frequencies 0,.15,.30,.45...
 	-r --similarity-cutoff      [0.05] Maximum p-value difference to consider trajectories related.
 	                            Used when grouping trajectories into genotypes.
 	-l, --difference-cutoff     [0.10] Used to unlink unrelated trajectories present in a genotype.
+Is not used when using hierarchical clustering.
 	--genotypes                 Indicates that the input table contains genotypes rather than mutational trajectories.
 	--matlab                    Mimics the output of the original matlab script.